cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

   cf env <your-app>
 ```

 You should see json outputted to the command line.
-Find the section that like:
+Find the section that looks like:

 ```